MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-After-hours.md

 ### How we calculate after hours

 Your after-hours time is the total time that you spent outside your work hours in any of the following activities:
- * reading or writing email
+ * Reading or writing email
- * attending meetings whose invitations you've accepted
+ * Attending meetings whose invitations you've accepted
- * participating in chats or calls in Skype for Business
+ * Participating in chats or calls in Skype for Business

 For example, the time you spend reading or sending email messages on weekends counts as after-hours time.